 - Star Trek: The Original Series The episode "For The World is Hollow and I Have Touched the Sky" featured this on a generation ship.

 - Stargate has a small one where the SG-1 team is mind-swapped with some stored memories about working in a mine.
 Said mine was actually underneath a magnificent city and was used to keep said magnificent city running.
 But it was sold as a city in a bottle.
 They were told they kept it going or else the cold feezing air above the mine would kill them all.
 They thought that nothing else was above them.
 They thought that if they didn't work, they'd die, or at least, no longer get fed.
-It wasn't as bad as normal city in bottles, But it was pretty bad.
+It wasn't as bad as normal cities in bottles, but it was pretty bad.

 - They also once travelled to a planet where people believed they'd die if they left the city.
 Eventually, it turned out that leaving the city was the only way to stop some terrible thing from happening to them.
 I can't remember the title of this episode, but it was an example where the inhabitants of the city were aware that there was an outside, they just believed that it was too dangerous to go to.